JuliaGeodynamics/LaMEM.jl/docs/src/installation_HPC.md

 It essentially consists of two steps:
     1) compile a small package ([MPIwrapper](https://github.com/eschnett/MPIwrapper))
-    2) make sure that you download the version of `MAGEMin` that was compiled versus `MPItrampoline`.
+    2) make sure that you download the version of `LaMEM` that was compiled versus `MPItrampoline`.

 Here step-by-step instructions (for Linux, as that is what essentially all HPC systems use):